dipikachadha/project-pixel-art-maker-starter/README.md

 ## Instructions

 1).
-Clone the following Github repository from the link: https://github.com/dipikachadha/frontend-nanodegree-feedreader 2).
+Clone the following Github repository from the link: https://github.com/dipikachadha/project-pixel-art-maker-starter 2).
 Open index.html in the browser.
 3).
-Once you open the page you will see input fields for Grid maker where u can insert number of rows and columms.
+Once you open the page you will see input fields for Grid maker where u can insert number of rows and columns.
 4).
 On clicking "Pick a Color" color bar will pop up and one can choose color of choice and can paint the grid.